 MRU Camps supports Mount Royal’s Core Values by fostering diversity and inclusiveness in a safe, positive, respectful environment.
 We expect parents, guardians, campers, and staff to treat each other with mutual respect.
 Disrespectful behaviour by parents, guardians or campers can lead to withdrawal from MRU Camps without a refund.

-Program Expectations
+Program Expectations and Expressing Concerns

-- Children must be toilet trained, do not send your child in a diaper or pull up.
+• Children must be toilet trained; do not send your child in a diaper or pull-up.

-MRU Camps supports Mount Royal’s core values by fostering diversity and inclusiveness in a safe, respectful environment.
+• MRU Camps supports Mount Royal’s core values by fostering diversity and inclusiveness in a safe, respectful environment.
 We expect parents, campers and MRU Camps staff to treat each other with mutual respect.

 At times, a behavioural issue may arise with a child.
 We will strive to resolve the situation and keep your child involved in activities whenever possible.
 On occasion, it may be necessary to give a child time away from an activity.
 In this situation, you will be notified by your child’s camp leader at the end of the day.